justingreerbbi/Reaper-Mesh/README.md

 - Add AT command to get a list of all satilite information (GPS attached, num of sats, list of PRN's)
 - Add AT command to get GPS location.
 - Move the satilite struct and sat map logic to the user interface.
 - The HeltecV3 has 2 cores.
 Build test firmeware with FreeRTOS so we can start deligating tasks and start multitasking.

+**FreeRTOS**
+The HeltecV3 has 2 cores that we can utilize.
+Until now, we have been running everything on the main core.
+We need to form a better plan for core usage and dedicate logic to other cores.

+Core 1: Main responisibility to LoRa comunication.
+Any other logic on this core should be

 ---